Nag Nayak of Sinhagad

 Nag Nayak was worshipped as a symbol of strength and held power over the strategically important mountain fortress Sinhagad.
-It is said that he resisted an eight month attack from the Islamic empire, which stretched over large parts of the Indian subcontinent.
+It is said that he resisted an eight month attack from the Delhi Sultanate, which stretched over large parts of the Indian subcontinent.
 Under the orders of Sultan Muhammad bin Tughluq of the Delhi sultanate, the attack raged until Nag Nayak's death in 1328, at which point Tughluq seized the fortress.